Aramaic: Biblical Aramaic

 Biblical Aramaic is a somewhat hybrid dialect.
 It is theorized that some Biblical Aramaic material originated in both Babylonia and Judaea before the fall of the Achaemenid dynasty.
 Biblical Aramaic presented various challenges for writers who were engaged in early Biblical studies.
-Since the time of Jerome of Stridon, Aramaic of the Bible was named as "Chaldean" (Chaldaic, Chaldee).
+Since the time of Jerome, Biblical Aramaic was referred to as "Chaldean" (Chaldaic, Chaldee).
 That label remained common in early Aramaic studies, and persisted into the 19th century.
 The "Chaldean misnomer" was eventually abandoned, when modern scholarly analyses showed that Aramaic dialect used in the Hebrew Bible was not related to ancient Chaldeans and their language.